wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 23 For in about the space of three hours , the valiant Macdonough and his brave men , made capture of the whole fleet of Britain , save a few gun-boats , that made good their escape.

-24 Now the killed and wounded of the king's fleet , were an hundred ninety and fourand Downie , the chief captain , was among the slain.
+24 Now the killed and wounded of the king's fleet , were an hundred ninety and four ; and Downie , the chief captain , was among the slain.

 [244]